SchedunApp/Schedun/README.md

 <br><img src="src/search.png" alt="Search Function Screenshot" width="400"> <img src="src/schedule.png" alt="Schedule Function Screenshot" width="400">

 ## 💵 Pricing
-The license key for the software costs 2.500 HUF for a semester, which is less than a 500 HUF a month.
+The license key for the software costs 2.500 HUF(VAT 27% not included) for a semester, which is less than a 500 HUF a month.
 The semester for this software starts at the beginning of one exam period, and ends at the start of the next one, regardless of buying date.
-[CHECK SEMESTER](https://github.com/SchedunApp/Schedun/edit/main/README.md#-semester) <br>
+[CHECK SEMESTER](https://github.com/SchedunApp/Schedun#-semester)<br>
 There are no free trials, demos or such.
 It took a lot of time, and it costs money to maintain, so we cannot afford releasing any of the features for free.

 ## 💳 Payment